Skip to content

 • The Youth Employment Protection Act (JArbSchG) regulates the protection of children and young people in particular from overwork.

-• The Federal Paid Leave Act (BUrlG), the Continued Payment of Remuneration Act (EntgFG), and the Federal Parental Allowance and Parental Leave Act (BEEG) regulates employee rights for periods in which no work is performed by employees.
+• The Federal Paid Leave Act (BUrlG), the Continued Payment of Remuneration Act (EntgFG), and the Federal Parental Allowance and Parental Leave Act (BEEG) regulate employee rights for periods in which no work is performed by employees.
 In this way, recreational breaks are intended to protect the health of employees and to adapt the working day to special life circumstances.

 9. Living wage – the law governing employment rights is addressed in the Employment and Labour international guide, in respect of ESG is there a legal requirement to pay a wage that is high enough to maintain a normal standard of living?

 The German Minimum Wage Act (MiLoG) sets a statutory minimum wage level that applies to almost all employees in Germany.
-The minimum gross wage is currently 12,82 EUR/hour (Section 1 (2) MiLoG).
+The minimum gross wage is currently 13.90 EUR/hour (Section 1 (2) MiLoG).
 This wage level is periodically reviewed and adjusted by a standing Minimum Wage Commission based on various economic factors.
-In June 2025, the Minimum Wage Commission will present its proposals for the next adjustment.
-In the current exploratory talks between the CDU/CSU and SPD, it was agreed that a minimum wage of 15 euros should be achieved by 2026.
-In addition, due to the German Act on Corporate Due Diligence Obligations in Supply Chains (LkSG), companies are obliged to conduct due diligence regarding the implementation of human rights along the supply chains, which also includes appropriate wage, based on the currently applicable minimum wage.
+It will rise to 14.60 EUR/hour in January 2027.

 10. Human rights in the supply chain – in relation to adverse impact on human rights or the environment in the supply chain: a.
 Are there any statutory duties to perform due diligence; b.
 Have there been any test cases brought against companies?

 11. Responsibility for host communities, environment and indigenous populations – in relation to adverse impact on human rights or the environment in host communities: a.
-Are there any statutory duties to perform due diligence; b.
+Are there any statutory duties to perform due diligence? b.
 Have there been any test cases brought against companies?

 12. Have the Advertising authorities required any businesses to remove adverts for unsubstantiated sustainability claims?